fdv/rails-app-boilerplate/README.md

     $ rake db:create
     $ rake db:migrate
     $ rake db:seed
+    $ rake secret    #generate new secret token for your app
     $ ./scripts/rails server

 Now, you can access your application in your Web browser at `127.0.0.1:3000`.